 Our law firm has been serving Texas for more than seven decades, making us one of the longest-serving law firms in the state.
 We have a wealth of experience and resources to draw upon, which makes us uniquely prepared to handle complex cases, including those involving federal courts, mass tort, and the United States government.

 Arrange a free consultation today with a Camp Lejeune lawsuit lawyer at 713-535-9319 .

 Why Should I Take Legal Action For Contaminated Drinking Water at Camp Lejeune?

-Camp Lejeune’s water supply was contaminated not only by one source but by several.
+Camp Lejeune’s water supply was contaminated by not one but several sources.
 The contaminants included toxic chemicals, industrial water, and oil, many of which were knowingly dumped into local storm drains.

-What’s worse is that there are several points where the water contamination could have reasonably been recognized and stopped.
-In 1980 there were reports about how buried fuel tanks could contaminate water, but testing was not carried out until two years later.
-In 1984 there was an effort to outline proper disposal techniques, but the damage was already done.
+What is worse is that there were several points at which the water contamination could have reasonably been recognized and stopped.
+In 1980, there were reports regarding how buried fuel tanks could contaminate water, but testing was not carried out until two years later.
+In 1984, there was an effort to outline proper disposal techniques, but the damage was already done.

 Victims of Camp Lejeune water contamination include the heroes who serve our country, their families, and civilian workers who believed they were safe under the protection of the U.S. government.
 Tens of thousands of people have suffered preventable illnesses or lost loved ones due to the negligence surrounding this case.

 We understand that most people would rather not involve themselves in legal action.
 However, at Abraham Watkins, a Texas Camp Lejeune lawsuit lawyer will handle every aspect of your case and take away most of the stress associated with a legal battle.
 Victims deserve justice and should not be left in financial hardship because of the negligent actions of another party.